by Bill Kirton

 I try to get as much humour as possible into the stories but that’s not unusual.
 But there’s one thing which I think is: I have a tendency to add a coda to each book which suggests that, although the crime has been solved and the loose ends have been tied up, there’s still something going on which shows that evil persists.
 I like to leave the reader with the satisfaction of a good story where justice has been done but a little niggle to undermine their idea that ‘all’s right with the world’.

 Finally, very few of the deaths are caused by murderers.

 Why do I write what I do?

 Crime offers a ready-made structure.
 To tell any story about crime you need characters, motives, notions of good and evil and by seeing how different characters respond to temptations, frustrations, provocations and the rest, we come to understand better our own attitudes.
 In the end, I write because I enjoy it so much.

 How does my writing process work?

 If you’ve read my answer to the first question, you’ll probably be thinking ‘well, it obviously doesn’t’, but I’m always writing something.
 Ideas come from everywhere – newspaper items, scenes you see in the street, some dialogue you overhear, a photograph, anything and everything – and they’re either compelling in themselves or two or more of them fuse to set up something which needs to be resolved.
 Then, once I’ve let the implications stew for a bit, I start writing about them, characters appear and, basically, take over.
 Thereafter, I sit and watch and listen to them and write it all down.
 When I’m really into a novel, I want to be writing it all the time and I sometimes lose track of time entirely.
-I know that’ll happen soon with that sequel that’s taking so long and, when it does, I'll finish it quite quickly.
+Writing is almost always a pleasure.